 C++ will be accepted for any project.
 Submissions and ideas for projects in any other language should specifically mention the choice.

-Students wishing to participate in Summer of Code must realise this is more than a mere formality.
+Students wishing to participate in Summer of Code must realise this is a important professional opportunity.
 You will be required to produce code for KDE in 3 months.
-You will also take some resources from KDE developers, who will dedicate a portion of their time to mentoring you.
-Therefore, we'd like to have candidates who are committed to helping KDE.
+Your mentors, KDE developers, will dedicate a portion of their time to mentoring you.
+Therefore, we'd like to have candidates who are committed to helping KDE long-term.

-You should start familiarising yourself with the components that you plan on working on before the start date.
+You should start learning the components that you plan on working on before the start date.
 KDE developers are available on mailing lists and on IRC for help.
-Note that the timeline from Google reserves a lot of time for bonding periods: use those periods wisely.
+The timeline from Google reserves a lot of time for bonding periods; use that time wisely.

 First of all, please read the instructions common to all participants and the GSoC FAQ.
 Pay special attention to the Eligibility section of the FAQ.

 Coming up with an interesting idea is probably the most difficult part.
 It should be something interesting for KDE, for Open Source in general and for you.
 And it must be something that you can realistically achieve in the time available to you.

 A good start is finding out what the most pressing issues are in the projects in which you are interested.
 Join the mailing lists for that project or go into its IRC channel: meet developers and your potential mentor, as well as start learning the codebase.
 We recommend strongly getting involved, and we will look favorably on applications from students who have started to act like Open Source developers.

 A project proposal is what you will be judged upon.
 Write a clear proposal on what you plan to do, the scope of your project, and why we should choose you to do it.
 Proposals are the basis of the GSoC projects and therefore one of the most important things to do well.
 The proposal is not only the basis of KDE's decision of which student to choose, it has also an effect on Google's decision as to how many student slots are assigned to KDE.